Can enough of us trigger a course change to prevent ‘ecological collapse’?

 Seven expediting collaborations

-To assist the general public to accomplish the Supporter Actions, those already working towards environmental and social betterment could also team up through seven expediting collaborations4.
+To assist the general public to accomplish the Supporter Actions, those already working towards environmental and social betterment could also team up through seven expediting collaborations.

 | Collaboration | Purpose |